bustle/ember-mobiledoc-editor/README.md

 * `addCard`, passed a card name and payload will add that card at the end of the post.
 * `addCardInEditMode`, passed a card name and payload will add that card at the end of a post and render it in "edit" mode initially.
+* `addAtom`, passed an atomName, text, and payload, will add that atom at the cursor position.
 * [Deprecated] `createListSection`, changing selected content into list items.

 The `editor` object is often used indirectly by passing it to other